 Email Member happenings and announcements to Lauren at .

-Torrington Civitan Club will hold a Spring Tag Sale & Flea Market on Saturday, May 17 from 9 am - 3 pm, rain or shine at RJB contracting parking lot, 588 Winsted Rd.
+Torrington Civitan Club will hold their Autumn Tag Sale & Flea Market on Saturday, October 4 from 9 am - 3 pm, rain or shine at RJB contracting parking lot, 588 Winsted Rd.
 Torrington.
-Event will feature a gift basket raffle, flower sale, Civitan tag sale table, and a variety of vendors.
-Vendor space 10’ x 10’ cost $30 if received by May 10th, thereafter cost is $40 cash or money order only.
+Event will feature a gift basket raffle, mum flower sale, Civitan tag sale table, and a variety of vendors.
+Vendor space 10’ x 10’ cost $30 if received by Sept.
+27th, thereafter cost is $40 cash or money order only.
 Cost is non-refundable.
 Spaces assigned first-come basis day of event.
 Vendor set up begins 7 am and breakdown begins 3 pm.
+On-site parking and sanitary facilities.
 For info call: Kathy at 860-482-3851 or Stephanie at firstname.lastname@example.org.

 Donations for raffle table or tag sale table are appreciated; drop off all donations after 7 am day of event.
-On-site parking and sanitary facilities.

 Torrington Civitan Club is a non-profit organization dedicated to volunteer community service.
 All proceeds benefit community charities and scholarships.